With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MorePact is a mental health clinic in Staunton, Virginia, located at 85 Sangers Lane, 24401.
 Pact offers outpatient treatment.
-Pact provides cognitive behavioral therapy, trauma therapy and integrated dual diagnosis disorder treatment to adults, seniors 65 or older and young adults.
+Pact provides cognitive behavioral therapy, trauma therapy and integrated dual diagnosis disorder treatment to young adults, seniors 65 or older and adults.
 Pact also supports people requiring dual diagnosis treatment and people with serious mental illness.
-Some other services provided by Pact include suicide prevention services, family psychoeducation and assertive community treatment.
+Some other services provided by Pact include suicide prevention services, case management and family psychoeducation.

 Learn MoreUva Child/adolescent Psychiatry Clinic Department Of Psychiatric Medicine is a mental health facility in Charlottesville, VA, located at 310 Old Ivy Way, Suite 104, 22903 zip code area.
 Uva Child/adolescent Psychiatry Clinic Department Of Psychiatric Medicine provides outpatient treatment.
-Uva Child/adolescent Psychiatry Clinic Department Of Psychiatric Medicine provides individual psychotherapy, group therapy and psychotropic medication to children / adolescents.
+Uva Child/adolescent Psychiatry Clinic Department Of Psychiatric Medicine provides individual psychotherapy, psychotropic medication and group therapy to children / adolescents.
 Uva Child/adolescent Psychiatry Clinic Department Of Psychiatric Medicine also supports children/adolescents with serious emotional disturbance.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.